FormidablePencil/EmojiTackToes-server/README.md

 # EmojiTackToes-server

-You can find app in the App Store at: https://play.google.com/store/apps/details?id=com.emoji.emojitacktoes/
+You can find the app in the App Store at: https://play.google.com/store/apps/details?id=com.emoji.emojitacktoes/

 ## Demo